HS-High-Science/CFA-Manager/README.md

 # Help
 If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please join our [Discord server](https://discord.gg/C9cPJGz37N)!

+# Credits
+We would personally like to thank the developers for all the amazing packages that you guys think of and create!
+Without people like yourself, the dev world would not be where it is today.
+Additionally, we would like to give a special mention to the Guardsman Network team, for their continued support throughout the development of any project we have worked on.
+They are truly amazing, and you should definitely check them out @ https://gdsmn.dev!